KSP-KOS/KOS/doc/source/structures/misc/gui.rst

     :meth:`ADDLABEL(text)`                :struct:`Label`                 Creates a label in the Box.
     :meth:`ADDBUTTON(text)`               :struct:`Button`                Creates a clickable button in the Box.
     :meth:`ADDCHECKBOX(text,on)`          :struct:`Button`                Creates a toggleable button in the Box, initially checked if on is true.
+    :meth:`ADDRADIOBUTTON(text,on)`       :struct:`Button`                Creates an exclusive toggleable button in the Box, initially checked if on is true.
+Sibling buttons will turn off automatically.
     :meth:`ADDTEXTFIELD(text)`            :struct:`TextField`             Creates an editable text field in the Box.
+    :meth:`ADDPOPUPMENU(text)`            :struct:`PopupMenu`             Creates a popup menu.
     :meth:`ADDHSLIDER(min,max)`           :struct:`Slider`                Creates a horizontal slider in the Box, slidable from min to max.
     :meth:`ADDVSLIDER(min,max)`           :struct:`Slider`                Creates a vertical slider in the Box, slidable from min to max.
     :meth:`ADDHBOX`                       :struct:`Box`                   Creates a nested horizontally-arranged Box in the Box.
     :meth:`ADDVBOX`                       :struct:`Box`                   Creates a nested vertically Box in the Box.
     :meth:`ADDSTACK`                      :struct:`Box`                   Creates a nested stacked Box in the Box.
 Only the first enabled subwidget is ever shown.
 See :meth:`SHOWONLY` below.
+    :meth:`ADDSCROLLBOX`                  :struct:`ScrollBox`             Creates a nested scrollable Box of widgets.
     :meth:`ADDSPACING(size)`              :struct:`Spacing`               Creates a blank space of the given size (flexible if -1).
     :attr:`WIDGETS`                       :struct:`List(Widget)`          Returns a LIST of the widgets that have been added to the Box.
     :meth:`SHOWONLY(widget)`                                              Hide all but the given widget.
+    :meth:`CLEAR`                                                         Dispose all child widgets.
     ===================================== =============================== =============

 .. structure:: Label